 In line with the UK General Data Protection Regulation (GDPR), there are certain things that you need to know about how the information we collect for this research will be looked after.
 A privacy notice explains how data we collect will be used.
 In this privacy notice, we explain:

 - who will have access to personal data,

 - how data will be used, stored and deleted, and

-- who you can contact with a query or a complaint.
+- who you can contact with a complaint.

 This research is being carried out by the National Centre for Social Research (NatCen).
 It is funded by the Youth Endowment Fund (YEF).
 You can find out more about NatCen at www.natcen.ac.uk and about the YEF at https://youthendowmentfund.org.uk/

-While the study is being conducted, NatCen is the data controller and processor.
-Once this evaluation has ended and the data is archived in December 2021, YEF will be the data controller and YEF and the Office for National Statistics (ONS) will be joint data processors.
-The data controller and processor is responsible for deciding the purpose and legal basis for managing the data.
+While the study is being conducted, NatCen is the data controller.
+Once this evaluation has ended and the data is transferred to Department for Education (DfE) in January 2023, YEF will be the data controller and DfE will be the data processor.
+When the data is deposited at the Office for National Statistics (ONS) archive, YEF will be the data controller and ONS will be the data processor.
+The data controller is responsible for deciding the purpose and legal basis for managing the data.

 What is the legal basis for processing data?